Diophantine Problem in Some Metabelian Groups: Abstract

 \section{Abstract}

-In this paper we show that Diophantine problem in solvable Baumslag-Solitar groups $BS(1,k)$ and in wreath products $A \wr \mathbb{Z}$, where $A$ is a finitely generated abelian group and $\mathbb{Z}$ is an infinite cyclic group, is decidable.
+In this paper we show that the Diophantine problem for quadratic equations in Baumslag-Solitar groups $BS(1,k)$ and in wreath products $A \wr \mathbb{Z}$, where $A$ is a finitely generated abelian group and $\mathbb{Z}$ is an infinite cyclic group, is decidable.
+We show also that one can decide if there are non-trivial solutions of systems of equations without coefficients in these groups and give some sort of description of solutions.
+Previously we stated that there is an algorithm that given a finite system of equations with constants in such a group decides whether or not the system has a solution in the group, this proof, unfortunately, has a gap.